-Every term, weeks prior to the registration cycle for the subsequent semester, School of Nursing, Health, and Exercise Science students receive an advising hold that prevents them from processing registration related transactions.
+In the weeks leading up to the registration cycle for each semester, some students may be subject to an advising hold that prevents them from processing course registration.
 The Office of Records and Registration notifies students that an academic hold has been placed in their account.
-Upon receiving notification of the hold, students are to contact their advisor to set up a registration related advisement meeting.
-Advising holds will only be lifted following a formal in-person advising session in where the student and advisor agree upon course selection for the subsequent semester, and record the course plan in an Advisor Course Approval Form.
+Upon receiving this notification, students should contact their advisor to set up a registration advisement meeting.
+Advising holds will only be lifted following a formal advising session (in-person or virtual, depending on faculty and student schedules) to review course selection for the subsequent semester and address any other registration concerns, i.e. registration holds for other reasons.
+For example, a registration hold for unpaid balance, incomplete health records, or other requirements will require referral to the appropriate TCNJ office.